yurika-upadhyaya/CodeForAccessHackathon/README.md

 - AWS Amplify will automatically generate a live deployment link for your branch once it's pushed to GitHub.
 You will receive your unique URL from the event coordinator shortly after pushing your branch.
 - Use this link to view your work live and prepare for your demonstration.

+## **TODO Checklist**

+Below is a checklist of all the files containing `TODOs` that you need to address during the hackathon.
+Use this list to ensure you complete all required tasks:

+- **/color-contrast-enhancer/ContrastToggle.js**
+  - [ ] Implement the high-contrast mode toggling logic.
+  - [ ] Ensure button accessibility with ARIA attributes.
+  - [ ] Test with a screen reader for accessibility compliance.

+- **/accessible-form-validation/FormValidation.js**
+  - [ ] Add screen-reader-friendly error messaging using ARIA attributes.
+  - [ ] Style error messages to be visually distinct without relying solely on color.
+  - [ ] Test the form for keyboard accessibility and screen reader support.

+- **/keyboard-friendly-navigation/KeyboardNav.js**
+  - [ ] Implement keyboard event handlers to support navigation with Enter and Arrow keys.
+  - [ ] Style focus states for all navigable elements to make them visible.
+  - [ ] Ensure full keyboard functionality of the navigation menu.

+- **/css/index.css**
+  - [ ] Add styles for high-contrast mode to improve readability.
+  - [ ] Style error messages for forms to be accessible and screen reader-friendly.

 ## **Resources**